Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 The bot traffic still happens.
 Every platform still records it.
 You just get a cleaner, retrospective view in Shopify's reports.

-Up to 57% of all e-commerce traffic is now automated.
-That enormous amount of traffic is designed to interact with your site just enough to fire your pixels.
+Pixel pollution causes algorithm poisoning, which is where the real cost lives.
+Up to 57% of all e-commerce traffic is now automated, and much of it interacts with your site just enough to fire your tracking pixels.

 Google Smart Bidding, Meta Advantage+, TikTok Smart Performance Campaigns: they all optimize based on conversion data.
 When a bot clicks your ad and fires your pixel, the algorithm records that as a successful outcome.
 It then looks for more traffic with similar characteristics.